Much of happiness and being happy needs not more adding up in life, but more of letting go. Only when you let go you can be truly happy.

 We all have this idea that happiness can be experienced only when we start earning this amount of money, or if we have this or that.

-But happiness is only in the little things that is lived with mindfulness and enjoyment.
+But happiness is only in the little things that are lived with mindfulness and enjoyment.